jcbyberg/bourne-to-climb/docs/site-outline.md

   - 6-image grid from Instagram
   - Hover effects (scale, overlay)
   - Lightbox on click (Radix Dialog)
-  - CTA: "View More on Instagram" → @123_btc
+  - CTA: "View More on Instagram" → @btctrees
 </GalleryPreview>
 ```